 Use "magnitude", "strength", or "level" instead.

-"Amplitude" belongs more to the sound field sizes.
+"Amplitude" belongs more to the sound field quantities.

 Sound intensity = sound pressure × particle velocity